Bigsy/Clojars-MCP-Server/README.md

 ```
 Human: What's the latest version of metosin/reitit?
 Assistant: Let me check the Clojars repository for that information.
-[Uses get_clojars_version tool]
+[Uses get_clojars_latest_version tool]
 Response:
 {
   "dependency": "metosin/reitit",
-  "latest_version": "0.7.2",
+  "latest_version": "0.7.2"
-  "recent_versions": [
-    {
-      "version": "0.7.2",
-      "downloads": 132613
-    },
-    {
-      "version": "0.7.1",
-      "downloads": 43840
-    },
-    {
-      "version": "0.7.0",
-      "downloads": 31662
 }
-    // ... more versions
-  ]
-}
 ```

-The tool returns:
+The tool returns just the essential information:
-- The latest version of the dependency
+- The dependency name
-- A complete version history with download statistics
+- Its latest version

-- Proper error handling for cases like dependency not found
+This focused response format makes it easy to quickly get the version information you need.

 ## Development